ridenourn/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Lab_Members/index.rst

     :align: right
     :figwidth: 200px

-* Clark Pennelly: I'm currently a postdoctoral fellow with Paul Myers, where I spend most of my time developing new NEMO model configurations, updating our lab to newer NEMO versions,  building this website, and addressing any issues our lab members have with NEMO.
-I finished my PhD on modelling stratification within the Labrador Sea with Paul Myers in 2021, and before that I worked with Paul as a research assistant, setting up and carrying out numerical simulations using the AGRIF nesting software
+* Clark Pennelly: I'm currently a postdoctoral fellow with Paul Myers, where I spend most of my time developing new NEMO model configurations, updating our lab to newer NEMO versions,  building/updating this website, and addressing any issues our lab members have with NEMO.
+I finished my PhD on modelling stratification within the Labrador Sea with Paul Myers in 2021, and before that I worked with Paul as a research assistant, setting up and carrying out numerical simulations using the AGRIF nesting software.

 .. figure:: adam_headshot.jpg
     :align: right